Yoga Therapy is…

 IAYT - International Association of Yoga Therapists

-From a Western perspective, we facilitate gradual healing of the nervous system through polivagal theory-informed, natural vagus nerve stimulation techniques and embodiment practices to promote self-regulation, vagal tone and resilience, and balance the overall physiology.
+From a Western perspective, these practices facilitate a gradual healing of the nervous system through polyvagal theory-informed, natural vagus nerve stimulation techniques and embodiment practices to promote self-regulation, vagal tone, and resilience, while balancing the overall physiology.

-Yoga Therapy is a somatic therapeutic modality: it relies on interoception, an internal sense modulated by our autonomic nervous system, to access and assess our inner environment on multiple levels (physical, emotional, etc).
-By learning to rest our attention on the inner, ever-changing flow of sensation and emotion as a felt-sense in the body, we can explore existing symptoms, emotions, or beliefs as they manifest as sensation, and become aware of new information stored in the tissues of our physical body or on the more subtle layers of our being.
+The somatic approach relies on interoception, an internal sense modulated by our autonomic nervous system, to access and assess our inner environment on multiple levels (physical, emotional, etc).
+The concept of interoception reminds us of the precept of Svadhyaya (self-study) in the ancient Hindu sage Patanjali’s sacred text, the Yoga Sutras.
+By learning to rest our attention on the inner, ever-changing flow of sensation and emotion as a felt-sense in the body, we can explore existing symptoms, emotions, or beliefs as they manifest as sensation, and become aware of new information stored in the tissues of our physical body or in the more subtle layers of our being.

 Attention and embodied awareness have the potential to change what is present, and to bring into awareness emotional material for release before it has a chance to become somatized.

-Through the progressive exploration of all layers of being or koshas (physical, energetic, emotional, mental, and spiritual), we access the potential to come closer and closer to the perception of our true nature.
+Through the progressive exploration of all layers of being or koshas (physical, energetic, emotional, mental, and spiritual), we access the potential to come closer and closer to the perception of our true nature, our inherent state of wholeness that is always present and always healed.

 In the process, the sustained act of listening to “what is” begins to shed light on the repeated patterns (samskaras) that have been in the way of our well-being.